 - Premium options are more expensive

-Similar to the other tax software on this list, you can use GenuTax to file for the 2020 tax years as well as previous years up to 2010.
+Like the other tax software on this list, you can use GenuTax to file for the 2022 tax year and previous years.

 It works for simple and complex taxes and can handle capital gains, rental property income, and small business taxes.

 GenuTax does not support Form T2203 and Form T1135.
-Also, you won’t be able to use it if you are a participant of the AgriStability or AgriInvest programs, or when filing a pre-or post-bankruptcy claim.
+Also, you won’t be able to use it if you participate in the AgriStability or AgriInvest programs or when filing a pre-or post-bankruptcy claim.

 For assistance or questions about your filing, you can send an email to [email protected].

 Cost: Free.
-You can make a donation using PayPal or a credit card.
+You can make a donation of your choice using PayPal or a credit card.

 Security: Your tax information is stored on your local hard drive.